 1. Educate Yourself and Others

-Learning the facts about maternal mental health is a crucial first step in making a change.
+Learning the facts about maternal mental health is a crucial first step.
 Take some time to understand the symptoms, risks, and available treatments.
 Then, share what you've learned with others in your community to dispel hurtful myths and misconceptions.
-Learn more here.

 2. Listen Without Judgment

-We make it easier for mothers to share their feelings and experiences by creating a safe and supportive space in our circles.
-When we listen with an open heart and mind, truly hearing without downplaying emotions or comparing ourselves to others, we can make a world of difference.
-We want to be empathetic listeners, rather than sympathetic listeners.
-Learn more about effective listening and communication from another incredible social worker, Brene Brown, here: Brené Brown on Empathy vs Sympathy
+We make it easier for mothers to share their feelings by creating a safe and supportive space in our circles.
+When we listen with an open heart and mind — truly hearing without downplaying emotions or comparing ourselves to others — we can make a world of difference.
+We want to be empathetic listeners, not sympathetic ones.

 3. Share Your Story

 If you've struggled with your mental health as a parent, think about sharing your story.
-It is important to do your healing first around your story to ensure that you feel resolved around it living in the public beyond you, however once you feel ready to take this brave step- know that there are so many that will benefit from hearing the shared experience and wisdom you have to offer.
-Your experiences spark change.
-By speaking up, you make the issue more approachable and less isolating for others who might be feeling alone in their struggles.
+It's important to do your healing first so that you feel resolved around it living in the public beyond you — but once you feel ready, know that so many will benefit from hearing your shared experience.
 Your voice could be the one that makes a difference.

 4. Advocate for Better Support Systems